2,4'-dihydroxyacetophenone dioxygenase

-Thus, the two substrates of this enzyme are 2,4'-dihydroxyacetophenone and O_{2}, whereas its two products are 4-hydroxybenzoate and formate.
+The two substrates of this enzyme are 2,4'-dihydroxyacetophenone and oxygen.
+Its products are 4-hydroxybenzoic acid and formic acid.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 2,4'-dihydroxyacetophenone oxidoreductase (C-C-bond-cleaving).
 This enzyme is also called (4-hydroxybenzoyl)methanol oxygenase.
 This enzyme participates in bisphenol a degradation.